 Health Guidelines for Manganese:

-Manganese is a naturally occurring element found in rocks and soil and is usually present in Minnesota ground and surface water.
+Manganese is a naturally occurring element in rocks and soil, usually in Minnesota ground and surface water.
 Your body needs some manganese to stay healthy, but too much can be harmful.
-Learn more on the MDH webpage Manganese in Drinking Water.
+You can learn more on the MDH webpage Manganese in Drinking Water.

 Recent scientific studies of manganese exposure have prompted the MDH to create new guidance values for water consumption.
 Due to the possibility that water may exceed MDH safe consumption guidelines, MDH recommends considering home water treatment or bottled water for drinking, cooking and preparing infant formula if you choose to consume City municipal water.